What Does B1 Mean On A Honda Accord? (Protect Your Accord)

 Here is a real example I see often: a friend who drives a 2020 Accord mostly in city traffic sees B1 around 7,500 miles.
 Another relative who drives mostly highways usually reaches 10,000 miles before the same code appears.

 In real-world service bays, city-driven Accords almost always trigger B1 earlier than highway-driven ones.
+Honda adjusts maintenance timing based on real usage, not guesses.

 Why it matters: